amadeus/Engine.js/README.md

 ### `Engine.scale`

 This is generally a property you should let Engine handle.
 It will change based on the `window.devicePixelRatio` specified by the browser.
-It get set automatically and enables you to gracefully support retina resolution visuals.
+It will get set automatically and enables you to gracefully support retina resolution visuals.

 ## js/Item.js